Seneca-Scholars/SS-Status-C6/status.md

+07-30-2025
+Gonna make this quick because I need to leave right around 3.
+Personal project progress was good again, I made the text update depending on your action and the scenario.
+I joined Lauren and Julieta's group for the Seneca project and we've gotten our slides mostly finished.
+It's looking pretty good and I think our presentation will go well!

 07-29-2025
 PROGRESS FOR THE PERSONAL PROJECT HAS NEVER BEEN BETTER!!!
 After a good amountof code flow adjustments, I finished the connection to the pokeAPI.
 I got the images to load and update from the same variable I use to update the buttons.
 I've said it like 6 times before, but I actually think the hard part is over and the groundwork is fully laid out.
 All that's left is personalizing everything!
 For my seneca project, I still don't have a good idea...I'll keep on brainstorming though.